10 Types of Call Centers

 6. Multichannel Call Centers

-Similar to omnichannel, multichannel call centers also use phone calls, faxes, SMS, email and social media for inbound and outbound customer support service.
-The difference is the structure — each communication channel works independently in multichannel call centers.
+Like omnichannel, multichannel call centers use phone calls, faxes, SMS, email, and social media for inbound and outbound customer support.
+The difference is the structure — each communication channel operates independently in multichannel call centers.

 7. Virtual Call Centers

-Virtual call centers provide inbound and outbound services, delivering 24/7 customer support across multiple time zones at lower operation costs.
+Virtual call centers provide inbound and outbound services, delivering 24/7 customer support across multiple time zones at lower operational costs.

-An in-house call center works within the company whose services it represents.
+An in-house call center operates within the company it represents.
+It can be a dedicated department or using phone call center software.

-Building an in-house call center is a significant investment, although it gets cheaper in the long run.
-The company employs customer service representatives, takes care of their onboarding, and provides them with technical training and all the necessary working equipment.
+Building an in-house call center is a significant investment initially but can be cost-effective in the long run.
+The company employs customer service representatives, handles their onboarding, and provides them with technical training and all the necessary equipment.

-In-house call centers allow the company’s management absolute control over the operations and resources.
-Still, they have even more advantages:
+In-house call centers give the company’s management absolute control over the operations and resources.
+These are some of its other advantages:

-Agents can provide organization management with all the insights they gain from interactions with customers to improve the company's business strategy.
+• Agents can provide management with valuable insights from interactions with customers to improve the company's business strategies.

 9. Outsourced Call Centers

-If the company needs a cheaper alternative to an in-house call center, it can outsource all its responsibilities to third parties — customer service outsourcing companies.
+If the company needs a cheaper alternative to an in-house call center, it can outsource all its responsibilities to third-party customer service providers.

-If this is of interest to you, make sure to check out our complete list of the top outsourced customer support companies.
+If you’re interested in exploring this option, check out our complete list of the top outsourced customer support companies.

 10. Offshore Call Centers